arpa-h-care-llm/medical-qa-reviewer/README.md

 ![App Screenshot](docs/demo_img.png)

-### Column Name Abstraction
+### Data Schema Abstraction

-To support flexibility across different datasets and institutions, the app uses an abstract interface called `ExcelFileColumnInterface` to define the expected column names in the uploaded Excel files.
+To support flexibility across different datasets and institutions, the app uses an abstract interface called `ExcelFileColumnInterface` to define the expected data schema, i.e., column names in the uploaded Excel files.

 Different teams might name their columns differently (e.g., `"Note Id"` vs. `"RecordID"`).
 Rather than hardcoding column names throughout the app, this interface allows developers to plug in their own mappings by subclassing and overriding only what they need.